Datatab

 Furthermore, there can also be a non-linear relation, in this case there is a pattern in the distribution of the points, but no straight line can be drawn through the points.

 Charts are a valuable tool for visually presenting information.
-On Datatab you can create your own charts online and free of charge.
+With Datatab you can create your own charts online and free of charge.

-Charts allow you to present complex information clearly and offer the reader the advantage that he can quickly get an overview of your results.
-In statistics, it is advisable to first examine the data with the help of the charts created, this already gives an indication of whether there are differences in the individual groups, for example.
-Afterwards, the visual results can be used to test hypotheses.
+In statistics it is advisable to first examine the data by means of the created diagrams, this already gives an indication whether there are differences in the individual groups, for example.
+Subsequently, the visual results can be verified with hypothesis tests.

 Statistics made easy